two girls making snow angels

 Roll up a small rug or towel and place it across the bottom of your door or windows to prevent cold air from sneaking in.

-Close heat registers in rooms you’re not using, but ensure the temperature stays above freezing to protect your pipes.
+Close heat registers in rooms you’re not using, but make sure the temperature stays above freezing to protect your pipes.
 It's chilly outside, make sure to keep the coziness right where you need it!

 If you use gas heat, switching to a high-efficiency gas furnace can be a great way to reduce your use.